A trajectorial interpretation of Doob's martingale inequalities: Introduction

-Inequality \eqref{DetL2} is completely elementary and the proof is straightforward: it suffices to rearrange terms and to complete squares .
-The significance of \eqref{DetL2} rather lies in the fact that it implies \mbox{(Doob-$L^2$)}.
-Indeed, if $S=(S_n)_{n=1}^T$ is a non-negative submartingale, we may apply \eqref{DetL2} to each trajectory of $S$.
-The decisive observation is that, by the submartingale property,
+\textit{Let $s_0, \ldots, s_T$ be real numbers.
+Then} Inequality \eqref{DetL2} is completely elementary and the proof is straightforward: it suffices to rearrange terms and to complete squares.
+The significance of \eqref{DetL2} lies rather in the fact that it implies \eqref{DoobL2}.
+Indeed, if $S=(S_n)_{n=1}^T$ is a nonnegative submartingale, we may apply \eqref{DetL2} to each trajectory of $S$.
+The decisive observation is that, by the submartingale property, {\arabic{section}.\arabic{equation}} hence, \eqref{DoobL2} follows from \eqref{DetL2} by taking expectations.